Seagat2011/NLP-Story-Engine/README.md

         Each SEQUENCE undergoes a REVERSAL of emotion for the characters (met through word-connotation search, attribute-tagging)
       STORY is composed of 1+ SEQUENCES
-      Each is composed of 1+ sentences, and sentences are composed of VERB TENSORS
+      All are composed of 1+ sentences, and sentences are composed of VERB TENSORS

 ### VERB TENSORS
       A VERB TENSOR is a verb that can expanded into